How to stay safe online (internet safety tips)

-These updates may include important patches to fix security vulnerabilities in the browser and this prevents hackers or malware (malicious software) from exploiting these security holes.
+These updates may include patches to fix security vulnerabilities in the browser, and this prevents hackers or malware (malicious software) from exploiting these security holes.

 Use caution when using browser extensions

-Browser extensions can be very useful because they can extend the functionality of a web browser.
+Browser extensions can be useful because they can extend the functionality of a web browser.

-There are also many malicious extensions that can capture your passwords, track your Internet browsing activity, insert advertisements into web pages you visit, and infect your computer with malware (computer viruses, spyware, trojan horse, etc.).
+But there are also malicious extensions that can capture your passwords, track your Internet browsing activity, insert advertisements into web pages you visit, and infect your computer with malware (computer viruses, spyware, trojan horse, etc.).

-Even a very popular and widely recommended extension can one day be hacked or sold and turned into a malicious extension.
+Even a popular and widely recommended browser extension can one day be hacked or sold and turned into a malicious browser extension.

-Here are three examples of popular browser extensions that turned bad:
+Below are three examples of popular browser extensions that turned bad.

 - Particle for YouTube was sold to a new developer who immediately turned it into Adware. [source]

-Try to use as few web browser extensions as possible and only download extensions from developers you definitely trust (e.g., Google, Microsoft, etc.), take your time to read all the dialog boxes that appear when you install an extension and don't download extensions bundled with other applications.
+Also, take your time to read all the dialog boxes that appear when you install an extension and don't download browser extensions bundled with other applications.